chevereto/blog-deploy/README.md

-# The Rodo Fork of VuePress Theme Mediumish
+# VuePress Theme Mediumish

-This is a variation of `vuepress-theme-mediumish`.
+_The Rodo Fork_ of `wowthemesnet/mediumish-vuepress-blog-theme`.